 Primary progressive multiple sclerosis (PPMS) doesn’t have a cure, but many options exist for managing the condition.
-Treatment focuses on alleviating symptoms while slowing the possibility of PPMS causing permanent disability.
+Treatment focuses on alleviating symptoms while lowering the possibility of permanent disability.

-While your doctor is your first source for treating PPMS, there aren’t any medications proven to treat the condition.
-However, your doctor can refer you to other specialists to help you manage PPMS symptoms.
-They can also offer you management advice as they monitor the progression of the disease.
+Your doctor should be your first source for treating PPMS.
+They can offer you management advice as they monitor the progression of the disease.

-For example, according to the NINDS, the development of certain therapeutic drugs shows some promise.
-These would work by preventing myelin cells from becoming inflamed and turning into lesions.
-The drugs could either protect myelin cells or help repair them after an inflammatory attack.
+According to the NINDS, other drugs in development also show promise.
+These therapeutic drugs would work by preventing myelin cells from becoming inflamed and turning into lesions.
+They could either protect myelin cells or help repair them after an inflammatory attack.

-As a part of its mission to support patient advocacy, the National MS Society frequently updates resources on its website.
-Because there are currently no medications used to treat PPMS, you may find the society’s resources on rehabilitation helpful.
+As a part of its mission to support patient advocacy, the Society frequently updates the resources on its website.
+Because drug options are limited, you may find the society’s resources on rehabilitation beneficial.
 Here they outline:

 - physical therapy